hestiaAI/hestialabs-experiences/manifests/README.md

     * - A postprocessor (defined in postprocessors.js)
     * - A parameter name (if necessary), and for sql pipelines a parameter key used in the query (prefixed with :)
     * - A visualization name
+    * - Some props that will be passed to a vue viz
     * - A data table
     * - A title
     * - A text description